 Her first day on the job was January 24th 2019.
 FRAN has truly been a game changer for locals and visitors alike.
 Download the A-Way WeGo app today on the Apple App Store or on Google Play.

 What makes FRAN different from other services?

-FRAN is a joint venture between ART and the city of Anaheim.
-It is funded by grants and local property assessments and it’s completely free to use!
-Rides can be requested via the CtrCity Anaheim mobile app or by hailing in-person.
+FRAN microtransit is completely free to use!
+This service is a joint venture between ART and the city of Anaheim, funded by grants and local property assessments.
+Rides can be requested via the A-Way WeGo app or by hailing in-person.

 “[FRAN] integrates with pedestrian, auto and bus mobility in Center City, which has developed into a constellation of booming retail, restaurant, residential, office and entertainment destinations.”